simondlevy/MulticopterSim/README.md

 launch Unreal Editor.
 </ol>

+# Launch and fly!

+Click the play button and you're ready to begin.
+Throttle up to fly.
+You can use the spacebar to switch between the ground camera and FPV camera.

-## Support for OpenCV
+# Support for OpenCV

 To enable projects using machine vision, HackflightSim includes support for the popular OpenCV package.
 To use OpenCV with HackflightSim, you should do the following:

-1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L20"><tt>LoadOpenCV</tt></a> instruction in <b>HackflightSimBuild.cs</b>.
+1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L20"><tt>LoadOpenCV</tt></a>
+instruction in <b>HackflightSimBuild.cs</b>.

 2. Make sure that the file <b>opencv_world340.dll</b> is in your <b>C:\Windows\System32</b> folder.
 If it is not, you can copy it to there from <a href="https://github.com/simondlevy/HackflightSim/tree/master/ThirdParty/OpenCV/Libraries/Win64"><b>HackflightSim\ThirdParty\OpenCV\Libraries\Win64</b></a>

-# Launch and fly!

-Click the play button and you're ready to begin.
-Throttle up to fly.
-You can use the spacebar to switch between the ground camera and FPV camera.
+# Support for Python

+HackflightSim also includes support for calling Python code.
+To use OpenCV with Python, you should do the following:

+1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L78"><tt>LoadPython</tt></a>
+instruction in <b>HackflightSimBuild.cs</b>.

+2. Make sure that the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L78"><tt>PythonPath</tt></a> variable is set appropriately in <b>HackflightSimBuild.cs</b>.

+3. Make sure that the appropriate Python dll file file is in your
+<b>C:\Windows\System32</b> folder.
+For example, if you're using Python3.6,
+this will be <b>python36.dll</b>  If it is not, you can copy it to there from the folder you specified in the
+<tt>Pythonpath</tt> variable.